calebriese/Assignment1/README.md

 # Linux System Calls and Library Functions

-> Compile: run the command,
+To Compile: run the command,
 ```
 make
 ```

-> Clean: run the command,
+To Clean: run the command,
 ```
 make clean
 ```

-Problems Encountered: Mostly the problems I encountered were not knowing enough about C and system calls, I learned ALOT during this project and it was very enjoyable.
-I resubmitted passed the deadline because in one of your lectures I remember you saying as long as it's in before 6am/7am when you start grading then its fine.

 ## Purpose
 The goal of this homework is to become familiar with the environment in hoare while practising system calls.
 You will also demonstrate your proficiency in the use of perror and getopt in this submission.
 This is Exercise 2.12 (p.
 54-55) in your text by Robbins/Robbins.
 The env utility examines the environment and modifies it to execute another command.
 When called without arguments, the env command writes the current environment to standard output.
 The optional utility argument specifies the command to be executed under the modified environment.
 The optional -i argument means that env should ignore the environment inherited from the shell when exeucting utility.
 Without the -i option, env uses the [name=value] arguments to modify rather than replace the current environment to execute utility.
 The env utility does not modify the environment of the shell that executes it.
 The behavior of the command is illustrated below: